Free UK Postage Over £80

 The similarity between ruby and sapphire has only been fully understood since the beginning of the 19th century.
 Until then red garnets and spinels were also believed to be rubies.

-The Black Prince's Ruby and Timur Ruby both incorrectly identified as rubies were later found to be spinels.
+The Black Prince's Ruby and Timur Ruby were later found to be spinels.

-The word 'ruby' comes from the Latin 'ruber' meaning 'red'.
+The name 'ruby' comes from the Latin word 'ruber' meaning 'red'.

-Colour is the most important factor for determining the value of a ruby.
-The finest grade gemstones command extraordinary prices.
+Colour is the most important factor in determining the value of a ruby.
+The finest grade rubies are highly sought after and command extraordinary prices.

 Almost all rubies have minor imperfections or anomalies.
 Millions of years ago whilst growing deep within the core of Earth, the chromium responsible for the red colour also caused fissures and cracks within the crystal.
 Very few enjoyed the right conditions to grow undisturbed in order to crystallise to perfection.